GoHarbr/layer-compose/README.md

 ## Goals
+- One way to do the same thing twice
-- Safe JS
+- Saf**er** JS
-- Simple and powerful Dependency Injection
+- Ease when refactoring architecture
+- Ability to split classes into reusable components (mixins)
+- Ability to visualize component relationships
 - Predictable async
-- Handle work that can be done by a machine, by a machine: eg. automatically generate type definitons, create dataflow and class relationship diagrams
+- Handle work that can be done by a machine, by a machine: eg. automatically generate type definitions, create dataflow and class relationship diagrams